NiMaZi/BioPre/README.md

 Have problems?
 Look into the code by yourself!

 More problems or want the training data/optimized models?
-Contact me througt zhengyl940425@gmail.com!
+Contact me through zhengyl940425@gmail.com!